smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 A sound cut him off.

-Distant.
-Muffled by stone and distance.
-But clear enough.
+It was distant and muffled by stone.
+But clear enough:

 Screaming.
 From above.

 They ran.

 Back through passages they'd carefully navigated.
 Past the traps that had killed many.
-Through Sector Two, Sector One, up the stairs that seemed to multiply, that seemed to stretch forever while the screaming continued above, growing louder, closer, more terrible.
+Up the stairs that seemed to multiply, that seemed to stretch forever while the screaming continued above, growing louder, closer, more terrible.

-Keras stumbled.
-A guard caught him, hauled him forward.
+Keras stumbled on the seventh step.

+The guard beside him reached to steady him.

+The pressure plate clicked.

+Spears shot from both walls.
+Horizontal.
+Chest-height.
+The kind of trap Daedalus had designed for quick kills in narrow passages.

+The spears retracted with mechanical precision.
+The bodies fell.

+Sisyphus glanced back once.
+Then forward.
+He kept climbing.

+No one stopped.

 Daedalus's breath came in ragged gasps, hands pressed against the walls for support.
 Theron shouted orders that no one listened to, that meant nothing here.

 And Sisyphus ran, knowing they were too late, knowing the patient trap had closed perfectly, knowing the Minotaur had learned its lessons well.